 Machine screws turn into hidden metal dowel nuts.
 There are no fasteners showing from the front.
 The back of the loom is smooth, it can be hung on a wall without damaging the wall.
 My large Hideaway brand adjustable triangle looms have one-piece oak rails.

 Click here for Triangle Loom basic weaving instructions - continuous strand weaving.
 Also look for youtube videos - Weaving on the Triangle

-For my 7' adjustable triangle looms I have been making the size 7', 6.5', 6', 5.5' and 5'.
-I think I just lost a sale because the smallest size didn't go down to 3' like some of the other loom makers.
+For my 7' adjustable triangle looms I have been making the size 7', 6.5', 6', 5.5', 5'.& 4.5'.
+The adjustment settings are every 6 inches, going down from the largest size.
 I have started making the looms adjust to smaller sizes even though I do not think it is practical for a 'pinwheel' style adjustable triloom with one-piece rails to be used at such a small size.
 The 6' triloom shown in photos below adjust down to 3'.

 Triloom Frame Strength

 A standard pin spacing 7' (84") loom with 1/2" hypotenuse spacing has 169 pins on each side.